Towards large-scale probabilistic set covering problems: an efficient Benders decomposition approach: Introduction

-where $A$ is a 0-1 matrix of dimension $m \times n$, $c \in \mathbb{R}^{n}_+$ is the cost of columns, $\epsilon$ is a confidence parameter chosen by the decision maker, typically near zero, and $\xi$ is a random vector taking values in $\{0,1\}^m$. \eqref{ccscp} generalizes the well-known set covering problem (\SCP) \cite{Toregas1971} where the random vector $\xi$ is replaced by the all ones vector and has obvious applications in location problems \cite{Beraldi2002}.
-It also serves as a building block in various applications; see \cite{Azizi2022,Saxena2010}.
+In this paper, we consider the probabilistic set covering problem (\CCSCP) of the form: where $A$ is a 0-1 matrix of dimension $m \times n$, $c \in \mathbb{R}^{n}_+$ is the cost of columns, $\epsilon$ is a confidence parameter chosen by the decision maker, typically near zero, and $\xi$ is a random vector taking values in $\{0,1\}^m$. \eqref{ccscp} generalizes the well-known set covering problem (\SCP) \citep{Toregas1971} where the random vector $\xi$ is replaced by the all ones vector and has obvious applications in location problems \citep{Beraldi2002,Norkin2018}.
+It also serves as a building block in various applications; see \cite{Saxena2010,Wu2016,Azizi2022,Feng2024}.

-\eqref{ccscp} falls in the class of probabilistic programs (also known as chance-constrained programs), which has been extensively investigated in the literatures.
-We refer to the surveys \cite{Ahmed2008,Kucukyavuz2017,Kucukyavuz2022,Prekopa2003} for a detailed discussion of probabilistic programs and the various algorithms.
-Beraldi and Ruszczy\'{n}ski \cite{Beraldi2002} first investigated \eqref{ccscp} and developed a specialized branch-and-bound algorithm, which involves enumerating the so-called $(1-\epsilon)$-efficient points introduced by \cite{Prekopa1990} and solving a deterministic \SCP for each $(1-\epsilon)$-efficient point.
-Saxena et al. \cite{Saxena2010} studied the special case in which the random vector $\xi$ can be decomposed into $T$ blocks/subvectors $\xi^1,\ldots,\xi^T$ formed by subsets $\M^t \subseteq [m]$, and $\xi^{t_1}$ and $\xi^{t_2}$ are independent for any two distinct $t_1, t_2 \in [T]$ (throughout the paper, for a nonnegative integer $\tau$, we denote $[\tau] = \{1,\ldots,\tau\}$ where $[\tau] = \varnothing$ if $\tau = 0$).
-Problem \eqref{ccscp} in this special case can be rewritten as
+\eqref{ccscp} falls in the class of probabilistic programs (also known as chance-constrained programs), which has been extensively investigated in the {literature}.
+We refer to the surveys \cite{Ahmed2008,Kucukyavuz2017,Kucukyavuz2022,Prekopa2003} for a detailed discussion of probabilistic programs and the various algorithms. \cite{Beraldi2002} first investigated \eqref{ccscp} and developed a specialized branch-and-bound algorithm, which involves enumerating the so-called $(1-\epsilon)$-efficient points introduced by \cite{Prekopa1990} and solving a deterministic \SCP for each $(1-\epsilon)$-efficient point. \cite{Saxena2010} studied the case with the assumption that the random vector $\xi$ can be decomposed into $T$ blocks/subvectors $\xi^1,\ldots,\xi^T$ formed by subsets $\M^t \subseteq [m]$, and $\xi^{t_1}$ and $\xi^{t_2}$ are independent for any two distinct $t_1, t_2 \in [T]$ (throughout the paper, for a nonnegative integer $\tau$, we denote $[\tau] = \{1,\ldots,\tau\}$ where $[\tau] = \varnothing$ if $\tau = 0$). {Note that this assumption is not restrictive as it encompasses the cases of all independent and dependent random variables \citep{Beraldi2002}.} Problem \eqref{ccscp} in this special case can be rewritten as